 Your veterinarian may do a skin scrape, which is collecting a sample of cells from the affected area to examine under a microscope.
 They might also use the sample for a bacterial or fungal culture.
 Additionally, they may conduct blood tests to aid in the diagnostic process.

 Treatment will vary based on the cause of the sores.
-Infections are treated with antibiotics and anti-inflammatories, anti-fungal medications are used for fungal infections and topical cortisone creams and antihistamines for allergic reactions.
+Bacterial infections are treated with antibiotics and anti-inflammatories.
+Anti-fungal medications are used for fungal infections, and topical cortisone creams and antihistamines are used for allergic reactions.
 If your cat has a cancerous nose tumor, surgery and chemotherapy may be recommended.

 Sores on cats range from minor cuts and scratches to symptoms of serious disease.
 Unless you are certain that your cat's nose sore is nothing more than a minor injury from, say, a run-in with another animal, it is best to get it checked out by your veterinarian.
 The potential causes are numerous, and a proper diagnosis can only be made by a professional.
 While most are straightforward and nonthreatening, some are serious and need immediate attention to prevent progression of disease.
 When it comes to cat nose sores, there is no better advice than "better safe than sorry."